-- (1) During the specified period, a person may not - - (a) enter a restricted area; or - (b) depart from a restricted area to any other part of Namibia,
+- (1) During the specified period, a person may not - - (a) enter a restricted area; or - (b) depart from a restricted area to any other part of Namibia, - unless that person is in possession of a valid permit issued by a police officer under subregulation (2) and which permit the person must, on request by a police officer, produce to that police officer. - (2) Subregulation (1) is not construed as preventing a person from moving within a restricted area as long as that person complies with the requirements of these regulations relating to the movement of persons or goods. - (3) A person who wishes to enter into or depart from a restricted area, for purposes of - - receiving essential medical treatment which cannot reasonably be performed outside or inside the restricted area as the case may be, and which cannot reasonably be postponed; - (b) transporting essential goods; - (c) performing an action necessary for the enforcement of law or public order; - (d) maintaining or repairing infrastructure necessary or useful for the provision of essential goods or critical services; - (e) performing a critical service that cannot reasonably be postponed; or

-- (2) Subregulation (1) is not construed as preventing a person from moving within a restricted area as long as that person complies with the requirements of these regulations relating to the movement of persons or goods. - (3) A person who wishes to enter into or depart from a restricted area, for purposes of - - (a) receiving essential medical treatment which cannot reasonably be performed outside or inside the restricted area as the case may be, and which cannot reasonably be postponed; - (b) transporting essential goods; - (c) performing an action necessary for the enforcement of law or public order; - (d) maintaining or repairing infrastructure necessary or useful for the provision of essential goods or critical services; - (e) performing a critical service that cannot reasonably be postponed; or - (f) performing any other function or doing any other thing which the police officer considers sufficient to warrant the entering into or departing from the restricted area with due consideration of the fact that travel to and from the restricted area must be minimised: Provided that the attendance of a funeral, wedding or other family event is (except for the funeral of a parent, child, spouse or sibling) not deemed to be a sufficient reason to enter or leave a restricted area for the purposes of this paragraph, may request a police officer nearest to that person or at the point of entry into or exit from a restricted area, to issue a permit authorising entry into or departure from the area.
+(f) performing any other function or doing any other thing which the police officer considers sufficient to warrant the entering into or departing from the restricted area with due consideration of the fact that travel to and from the restricted area must be minimised: Provided that the attendance of a funeral, wedding or other family event is (except for the funeral of a parent, child, spouse or sibling) not deemed to be a sufficient reason to enter or leave a restricted area for the purposes of this paragraph, may request a police officer nearest to that person or at the point of entry into or exit from a restricted area, to issue a permit authorising entry into or departure from the area.